-Keep the good times rolling just down the street with a bacon apple maple scone from Sweet Wife Baking, where everything is 100-percent scratch-made.
+Located right on Main Street, you’ll want to start your day with a bacon-apple-maple scone from Sweet Wife Baking, where everything is 100% scratch-made.
 Sweet Wife prides itself on homemade versions of nostalgic treats, like Twinkies and Oreos.
-Sweet and savory, it’s all sublime — from the loaves of fresh-baked breads to the herbed goat cheese quiche, hazelnut macarons, pork pie and whatever else comes out of the magical oven that day.
-Open Wednesdays, Fridays (Pie Days) and Sundays, get there early before they sell out and call ahead at least three days in advance to pre-order treats to take home (trust us, it’s worth it).
+Sweet and savory, it’s all sublime — from the loaves of fresh-baked breads to the herbed goat-cheese quiche, hazelnut macarons, pork pie and whatever else comes out of the magical oven that day.
+Get there early before they sell out, and call at least three days in advance to preorder treats to take home (trust us, it’s worth it).

-As a nice palate cleanser, head down the block to Barley Brown’s Brewpub (or their tasting room next door), for a refreshing pint.
+As a nice palate cleanser, head down the block to Barley Brown’s Restaurant for a refreshing pint.
 Malty, hoppy, fruity or even spicy, this family brewery isn’t afraid of bold flavors.
-For something new, try the hot black beer — cerveza negra caliente — a winter jalapeno ale with hints of chocolate and roast, finishing with a warming spice.
-Their Shredders Wheat, an American-style wheat beer, took silver in the Great American Beer Festival in 2016.
+For something new, try the hot black beer — cerveza negra caliente — a winter jalapeno ale with hints of chocolate and warming spices, finishing with a warming spice.
+Their Shredder’s Wheat, an American-style wheat beer, has won two gold medals in national and international beer competitions.

 No food tour is complete without chocolate.
-Peterson’s Gallery and Chocolatier is an endorphin rush of handmade truffles, ganache and other chocolate confections.
-Wander and enjoy the creative space with a cup of French-pressed coffee or real drinking chocolate — the velvety smooth, semi-sweet, semi-bitter liquid indulgence.
+Peterson’s Chocolates is an endorphin rush of handmade truffles, ganache and other chocolate confections.
+Wander and enjoy the creative space with a cup of French-pressed coffee or real drinking chocolate — the velvety smooth, semisweet, semibitter liquid indulgence.